dart-lang/language/accepted/future-releases/constant-update-2018/feature-specification.md

 as compile-time constant types, and the type arguments to const constructor invocations and constant literals must be compile-time constant types.

-## Implementation Requirements

-The implementation of these changes must happen behind an *experiments flag*.
-Tools need to be passed the flag `--enable-experiment=constant-update-2018` for the changes to be enabled.

-The `--enable-experiment` option takes a comma separated list of names of experiments to enable, and the option can be passed multiple times to a tool, enabling any experiment mentioned in any of the option arguments.

-The list of avaialable flags at any time is defined by a `.dart` file (location and exact content TBD).

-Individual tools may have incomplete implementations behind the flag.
-When all tools have completely implemented the feature, the flag will be removed and the feature enabled in the next stable release.

-## Summary
-The changes here should be entirely incremental, existing valid programs should not change behavior.

-Some implementations may already have accepted some of the changes, in particular `const [] == null` is already allowed in some implementations.
-We do not *require* that to be put behind a flag again.